tkrisztian95/sample-python-flask-api-vscode-remote-dev/readme.md

 # Using VS Code remote development in Docker container (Ptyhton & Flask)
-The main purpose of this repo is to create a sample Python app and try out development using VS Code's Remote Development feature with Docker continers.
+The main purpose of this repo is to create a sample Python app and try out development using VS Code's Remote Development feature with Docker containers.

 Motivation:
 I would like to develop, interpret and run my Python code remotely without installing Python interpreter and packages on my Windows machine.
 Instead spin up a Python Docker container with all required dependencies.